Department of Electrical Engineering and Computer Science

 Fax: +1 (734) 763-4617

-Areas of Interest: Our group is currently conducting research related to the following topics:
+Areas of Interest: Our group is currently conducting research on the following topics:

-For more information on the group's research interests, see Selected Publications below.
+For more information on our research activities, see Selected Publications below.

 Research Assistantships: Openings for graduate student research assistants (RAs) are available from time to time.
-There is currently an RA opening in the area of neural networks and stochastic computing.
+There is currently (2018) an RA position in the area of stochastic computing and its application to neural network design.

-RA applicants should apply to (or be already admitted into) one of the EECS Department's PhD programs, normally Computer Science and Engineering (CSE) in the Computer Hardware track, and send me an e-mail message with a copy of his/her detailed CV.
+RA applicants should apply to (or be already admitted into) one of the EECS Department's PhD programs, normally Computer Science and Engineering (CSE), and send me an e-mail message with a copy of their detailed CV.
 For information about Michigan's various graduate programs in EECS, including admission requirements, application procedures, deadlines, etc., go to the EECS Graduate Admissions web site.

 Financial Aid: This is available in the form of fellowships, research assistantships, and teaching assistantships.
 New students are admitted at two levels, MS and PhD, depending on their qualifications.
 Students entering with a BS degree may be admitted at either level; however, only those with outstanding qualifications are admitted at the PhD level.
 Such students will normally obtain an MS from Michigan en route to the PhD degree.
 Applicants who already have an MS degree in a relevant area can only be admitted at the PhD level.

-Internships: Unfortunately, I cannot provide summer internships for
+Internships: Unfortunately, we cannot provide summer internships for

 undergraduate students from other universities, and applications for such